-- Preliminary (interim) injunctions are available and are granted if (a) there is a serious issue to be tried; that is to say there is an arguable case, (b) the "balance of convenience" favours an injunction or, all things considered, is even (this involves consideration of factors such as: the irreparability of the harm to the claimant and to the defendant respectively if an injunction were refused or granted; the adequacy of damages and ability to estimate damages payable to the claimant and defendant respectively if an injunction were refused or granted; and the proximity of the trial), and (c) the claimant gives a cross-undertaking to compensate the defendant in damages if the injunction is wrongly granted.
-Only in very exceptional cases is an injunction granted on an ex parte basis and then only where the claimant can show that the matter is so urgent that the defendant may not be notified or where there is a real concern that the defendant may dispose of evidence. - Interim injunctions are unusual in patent cases and are, in practice, restricted to pharmaceutical cases where a defendant proposes to introduce a generic product and where the claimant can show that there will be irreparable damage as a result of irreversible price erosion.
+a) Preliminary (interim) injunctions are available and are granted if (i) there is a serious issue to be tried; that is to say there is an arguable case, (ii) the "balance of convenience" favours an injunction or, all things considered, is even (this involves consideration of factors such as: the irreparability of the harm to the claimant and to the defendant respectively if an injunction were refused or granted; the adequacy of damages and ability to estimate damages payable to the claimant and defendant respectively if an injunction were refused or granted; the nijunction were refused or granted; and the proximity of the trial), and (iii) the claimant gives a cross-undertaking to compensate the defendant in damages if the injunction is wrongly granted.
+Only in very exceptional cases is an injunction granted on an ex parte basis and then only where the claimant can show that the matter is so urgent that the defendant may not be notified or where there is a real concern that the defendant may dispose of evidence.

+Interim injunctions are unusual in patent cases and are, in practice, restricted to pharmaceutical cases where a defendant proposes to introduce a first generic product and where the claimant can show that there will be irreparable damage as a result of irreversible price erosion.
 If generic manufacturers lose the "first mover" advantage as a result of an injunction wrongly granted, a liberal assessment of damages will be made under the cross-undertaking.
-Where the claimant seeks an interim injunction which would affect dealings in a pharmaceutical product or medical device purchased by the National Health Service (NHS), the Court will consider whether it should give such an undertaking in favour of the NHS. - Protective letters are not available in the UK.
+In a rare departure from the norm, an interim injunction was refused, thus permitting the launch of a generic (Neurim v Mylan [2020]).
+The decision was upheld on appeal, but the Court of Appeal stated that, whilst they agreed with the judge's reasoning, they "had not decided any principle of general application".
+This decision can therefore be seen as being very much confined to its own facts.

+Protective letters are not available in the UK.